 Implementation-defined per-channel sideband signals are now officially supported as AxUSER.

 Legacy (AHB) locked transfers are no longer supported.
 The entire concept that a master can request exclusive access to the entire bus doesn't fit within the idea of a switched interconnect.
-The one-and-only ARM instruction causing this signal to be asserted is no longer supported in the v7 architectures1.
+The one-and-only ARM instruction causing this signal to be asserted is no longer supported in the v7 architectures.

 A rather significant change seems to be the banning of write interleaving, which could help improve the system throughput.
 In practice, removing write interleaving from this part of the AMBA standard makes certain aspects of the AXI protocol easier to handle.
 Write interleaving is hardly used by regular masters but can be used by fabrics that gather streams from different sources.
 With the new AXI4-Stream protocol (see below), write interleaving is still available for fabrics.